NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-01-identity-and-user-provisioning.md

 ## Business requirement

 For the Northstar Consulting lab scenario, the identity foundation supports employees accessing Microsoft 365 with individual organizational accounts.
-This phase documents the user directory that underpins the later collaboration and security phases.
+This phase establishes the user accounts used throughout the project, providing the foundation for later collaboration, access control, and security configurations.

 ## Implementation evidenced